LLNL/merlin/docs/source/merlin_commands.rst

 Batch submission scripts may not keep the batch allocation alive if there is not a blocking process in the submission script.
-The ``merlin monitor`` command addresses this by providing a blocking process that checks for running workers every 60 seconds.
-If the ``$(MERLIN_STOP_WORKERS)`` option is used or when workers are stopped through some other mechanism, then the blocking process will exit and allow the allocation to end.
-The ``monitor`` command will not exit until all celery workers on the allocation cease.
+The ``merlin monitor`` command addresses this by providing a blocking process that checks for tasks in the queues every 60 seconds.
+When the queues are empty, the blocking process will exit and allow the allocation to end.

 .. code:: bash

-    $ merlin monitor [--task_server celery] [--sleep <duration>]
+    $ merlin monitor <input.yaml> [--steps <steps>] [--vars <VARIABLES=<VARIABLES>>] [--sleep <duration>][--task_server celery]

+Use the ``--steps`` option to identify specific steps in the specification that you want to query.

+The ``--vars`` option will specify desired Merlin variable values to override those found in the specification.
+The list is space-delimited and should be given after the input yaml file.
+``Example: --vars LEARN=path/to/new_learn.py EPOCHS=3``

 The ``--sleep`` argument is the duration in seconds between checks for workers.
 The default is 60 seconds.